DrVonDevious/xidle/README.md

 that is in the project.

 This program uses the curses library, which may not be installed by default.
-If you have pip installed run 'pip install windows-curses' from the command line.
+If you have pip installed, run 'pip install windows-curses' from the command line.

 INSTRUCTIONS: